IBM/iot-predictive-analytics/README.md

 iii.	data_size: Percentage of sample data to be reserved for Testing in decimal form.
       Example: 0.7 indicates 70% of the data will be used for Training the model and 30% will be used as Test  data

-* The cell 3.1.2 of the Watson Studio Jupyter notebook has a function definition which is shown for illustration purposes.
+* The cell 3.1.2 of the Jupyter Notebook has a function definition which is shown for illustration purposes.
 These details that have user specific security details are striked out in the screenshots shown below.
 This function will need to be recreated with your user specific access credentials ang target data object.
 In order to do that first delete all pre existing code in cell 3.1.2 of the notebook.